Feather Rainbow Color Sorting Activity for Preschoolers

 As you sing the song, kids match a feather to the corresponding line on the paper.

-You'll notice I have a pink feather added to the rainbow.
-Since it's named in the song I wanted it to be an option as a color choice.
+• Since pink is named in the song I wanted it to be an option as a color choice.
 There have been sightings of rainbows with marvelous pink hues.
 The pink appears with a little help from the blending of red and violet so it's a fun bit of learning to add to the activity.

-2. Use self-adhesive dots to display the colors of the rainbow.
-Kids match a feather to each dot.
+Use self-adhesive dots to display the colors of the rainbow.
+Match a feather to each dot.

-Start with a red feather, the first color named in the song.
-Glue the feather onto your paper.
+• Start with a red feather, the first color named in the song.
 Continue playing the song, pausing the music after each color so you can glue the corresponding feather to the picture.

 Point to each feather already glued onto the paper as you sing.